 Sandia Peak Tramway – Albuquerque

 This went slightly wrong for us once we reached the top of the Sandia Mountains but the tram ride up was fun!
 The mountains literally stick out in one ridge line, all around it is completely flat, so on the journey up you can look right over Albuquerque and off into the distance!
-However as we reached the top, a storm came in and we couldn’t leave the station, there were no trams running back down until the storm had passed (it took around an hour), which was a shame because we then didn’t really have time to explore at the top of the mountain!
+However as we reached the top (over 10,300ft), a storm came in and we couldn’t leave the station, there were no trams running back down until the storm had passed (it took around an hour), which was a shame because we then didn’t really have time to explore at the top of the mountain!
+In 2021 they are hoping to open a mountain coaster!

 If you’re after a unique attraction just off of Route 66, the ‘Sky City‘ Acoma Pueblo is an interesting stop.
 It’s around a 20 minute/15 mile drive from I-40.
 You can take a guided tour of a Native American village that sits high up on top of a mesa in the desert.
 I found it very interesting but I did feel pressured that I had to buy the expensive products that were being sold (after paying an entrance fee, a photo permit and then obviously tipping the guide).
 There is also a dress code, no short shorts and shoulders have to be covered.